AILocAR/PrNet/README.md

       `SvPVT3D_Error_label_dynamic_data_2020-05-29-US-MTV-1.csv` without a header

 ## PrNet Implementation
-PrNet is based on a simple Multilayer perceptron (MLP) structure and implemented using PyTorch and d2l libraries.
+PrNet is based on a simple Multilayer Perceptron (MLP) structure and implemented using PyTorch and d2l libraries.

 ![](PrNetNew.png)